mpangrazzi/dbscan/README.md

 ### Examples / Debug

-If you want to know exactly whats goin' on under the hood, run the provided example with:
+If you want to know exactly what's goin' on under the hood, run the provided example with:

 ```
 DEBUG=dbscan node examples/